ovation22/TripleDerby.UI/.github/CONTRIBUTING.md

 # How to contribute

-Please read these guidelines before contributing to SpeakerMeet.UI:
+Please read these guidelines before contributing to TripleDerby.UI:

 - [Question or Problem?](#got-a-question-or-problem)
 - [Issues and Bugs](#found-an-issue)